rknell/cordova-media-generator/README.md

 ```

 This will overwrite all images in the platforms/ directory with the correct sizes and in the correct location for Cordova
-The recommended image / logo size if 2000x2000 or so.
+The recommended image / logo size of 2000px x 2000px or so.
 Its not a problem if the logo isn't square.